jaljo/articles/text-editor/text-editor-002-en-proofing.md

 The following chart will give you an overview of the actions flow :
 ![Insert tweet action flow chart](/images/text-editor/RTE.png)

-History begins as soon as an user submits the little tweet insertion form.
+History begins as soon as a user submits the little tweet insertion form.
-Thanks to `redux` action creators, the url of the tweet he wants to insert is boxed along with the `INSERT_TWEET` action, which is observed by a first epic.
+Thanks to `redux` action creators, the url of the tweet they wants to insert is boxed along with the `INSERT_TWEET` action, which is observed by a first epic.

 The HTML markup of a tweet can be obtained by using the twitter API,